trihoang0809/ios101_prework/README.md

 This is the first time I have worked with Swift and XCode, so it took me a while to get used to them.
 The app has a lot of stuff, so it took a while to look for specific functions, especially learning how to build/run the app.
 However, after watching the introduction videos and trying out different features of XCode, I am intrigued by the interactiveness of the app.
 I love how we can develop our app with different features/elements and immediately see the result.

 ## App Brainstorming
-At the bottom of your README, add a section called App Brainstorming.
-In this section, you will add the following:

 Make a list of your favorite 3-5 applications and identify 2-3 features that make them your favorite app.
 Its okay if features repeat on different apps
 Example App: Instagram